jakebellacera/scenery.js/README.md

 The duration—in miliseconds—to wait between scene changes.

-### Scene element attributes
+### Sequence element attributes

-Scene elements are the individual elements that will be animated.
+Sequence elements are the individual elements that will be animated.
 They _must_ be a child descendant of a Scenery element.

 #### data-scenery-scene="number"